 Beetroot are some of the best vegetables to grow UK wide – as they’re hardy

 Beetroot is a seriously easy vegetable to grow and it’s incredibly versatile to use in meals and cooking.
 While you’ll want to sow beetroot seeds directly into a moist soil between March and July, you’ll be able to harvest from May to September.
 However, in the meantime, you’ll also be able to harvest the leaves to add your salads (I LOVE beetroot leaves in salads and you can also use them to bulk out stir-fries too – we have some awesome options for preserving beetroot here) my favourite variety is Boltardy.
 Beetroot is one of the vegetables that you can plant in June – find more here.

 It’s usual to thin out roots when the Beetroot is half-grown, but it’s not a waste, think baby beets in salads, or shredded to add to your salad leaves or more stir-fries!
-Beetroot is incredibly easy to grow and so satisfying – you can even use it as a base for this amazing pasta sauce!
+Beetroot is incredibly easy to grow and so satisfying – you can even use it as a base for an amazing pasta sauce!

 Courgettes are one of the easiest vegetables to grow